rightthumb/rightthumb-widgets-v0/README.md

 - Mine the clipboard
     + How to find all emails, urls, mailing addresses, windows paths, linux paths in copied text 'ctrl win h', then paste the results.
         * I just hit 7 on my mouse
+- Windows terminal
+    + List all keyboard shortcuts 'p wt -key actions'
+    + List all profiles 'p wt -key profiles' (displays index for keyboard shortcuts)
+    + List all keyboard shortcuts associated with a profile 'p wt -key actions + index'
+- Misc
+    + There are file monitor
+    + Database up monitor
+    + Ping monitor
+    + Active window monitors (to see how long you are in each file to see how long it takes to accomplish a particular task)
+    + Folder usage monitor (to identify relevant folders)
+    + Website file manager
+- Efficently do a range
 # Thousands of apps with many features

 ## Anecdote